kubernetes/community/sig-contributor-experience/charter.md

 #### Code, Binaries and Services

 - [GitHub Management]
+- Establish policies, standards and procedures for the use, of all public platforms officially used by the project, including but not limited to:
+  - [discuss.kubernetes.io]
+  - [GitHub Management]
-- [Mailing lists] / Google groups for the project as a whole (eg: kubernetes-dev@googlegroups.com) that are not owned by SIGs
+  - [Mailing lists] / Google groups for the project as a whole (eg: kubernetes-dev@googlegroups.com) and for individual sigs and wgs where the Chairs have provided us ownership
+  - [Slack]
+  - [/kubernetescommunity] YouTube channel
+  - [Zoom]
 - Work with other SIGs and interested parties in the project to execute GitHub tasks where required, see [GitHub Management] for more detail
 - Own and execute events that are targeted to the Kubernetes contributor community, including:
   - The weekly [Kubernetes Community meeting]